ethz-asl/tsdf-plusplus/docker/README.md

 By doing so, the docker machine will build the sources on your computer and keep the binaries on your computer as well.

-TODO:
- - Automatically build the current (remote) branch
- - Entrypoint with all nodes running